-Coeliac Disease in Children - Avoid Gluten
+Coeliac Disease in Children - How to Avoid Gluten

-By Jane Elsden, OSCAR Care Group Dietitian
+By Dietitian Jane Elsden

 Coeliac disease affects 1 in 70 Australians.
 It can develop in people of all ages and genders and there is a strong genetic link.
 In children it can develop as young as when solids containing gluten are introduced.
 It is a serious lifelong condition and unfortunately cannot be outgrown.